-The Pearson BTEC Level 1/Level 2 Tech Award in Art and Design Practice (603/7056/7) is for learners who want to acquire sector-specific applied knowledge and skills through vocational contexts by investigating, exploring and creating art and design work as part of their Key Stage 4 learning.
-The qualification enables learners to develop skills across a range of art and design practices using a combination of practical exploration, experimentation and realistic vocational contexts.
-They will develop personal skills, such as managing creative projects, documenting progress of skills and work, responding to briefs and presenting work through a practical and skills-based approach to learning and assessment.
+The Pearson BTEC Level 1/Level 2 Tech Award in Creative Media Production (603/7053/1) is for learners who want to acquire sector-specific applied knowledge and skills through vocational contexts by investigating, exploring and creating media products as part of their Key Stage 4 learning.
+The qualification enables learners to develop skills across a range of media practices using a combination of practical exploration, experimentation and realistic vocational contexts.
+They will develop personal skills, such as managing their creative projects, documenting progress of skills and work, responding to briefs and presenting work through a practical and skills-based approach to learning and assessment.
 The qualification recognises the value of learning skills, knowledge and vocational attributes to complement GCSEs.
-The qualification will broaden learners' experience and understanding of the varied progression opportunities available to them.
+The qualification will broaden learners' experience and understanding of the varied progression options available to them.